In stories as in real life girls and boys are held to different standards. How does this play out in children’s literature?

 ‘Good girls must be very, very good or else they are horrid, whereas boys behaving badly are seen to be merely displaying masculine traits’, writes Carolyn Daniel in Voracious Children: Who eats whom in children’s literature.
 While acknowledging that things have changed since the Victorian era, ‘giving way to a generally more therapeutic style, much contemporary fiction still reinforces traditional stereotypical gender roles.’

-There is another nursery rhyme from the early 1800s that epitomises our view of what boys and girls are made of — with the sexism running both ways:
+There is another nursery rhyme from the early 1800s that epitomises our view of what boys and girls are made of — with gender essentialist neurosexism working in both direction:

 What are little boys made of?